 TCB brings dancers to the stage by project to work on a variety of productions with innovative choreographers that collaborate with the company.

 Nicole Assaad started dancing ballet at age 8 at the Patel Conservatory.
 After a year, she moved to All American Classical Ballet School in Tampa, Florida where she received training from Julio Montano and Gisell Durand.
-She won many awards and scholarships from many competitions such as the Youth America Grand Prix, American Dance Competition, as gold medalist and a recipient of the Fernando Bujones Award, and World Ballet Competition, receiving the bronze medal in the final round.
+She won many awards and scholarships from many competitions such as the Youth America Grand Prix, American Dance Competition.